Alberto Rey: Career

-Rey relocated to Fredonia, NY in 1989 to become a professor at the State University of New York at Fredonia (SUNY Fredonia), where he still teaches drawing and painting courses to this day.
-Later in 1989, Rey married Janeil Strong of Gloucester, MA.
-In 1991, the Burchfield-Penney Arts Center collected a second painting by Rey entitled “Binary Forms: Floating Between.”
-By 1992, Rey had works collected by several major museums including the Brooklyn Museum of Art (“Las Palmas Son Novias Que Esperan (The Palms Are Lovers Who Wait)”), the Bronx Museum of Art, and the Albright-Knox Art Gallery (“Binary Forms: XXI” and “Post-nuptial Gold: Time”).
-From 1992-1999 his work became more representational as he investigated his Cuban culture, its religion, food, politics, and relationship to American society.
+Rey relocated to Fredonia, New York, in 1989 to become a professor at the State University of New York.
+He was later named a SUNY Distinguished Professor for Research and Creativity in 2007.

+From 1992–1999, Rey's work became being perceived as more representational as he investigated his Cuban culture, including its religion, food, politics, and relationship to American society.
+In 1991, the Burchfield Penney Arts Center collected a second painting by Rey entitled "Binary Forms: Floating Between."
+By 1992, his work had entered the collections of several major museums, including the Brooklyn Museum of Art ("Las Palmas Son Novias Que Esperan (The Palms Are Lovers Who Wait)"), the Bronx Museum of Art, and the Albright-Knox Art Gallery ("Binary Forms: XXI" and "Post-nuptial Gold: Time").